 - Table of Contents Lists major sections of the application with quick reference page indexing.
 Failure to include an accurate Table of Contents may result in the application not being reviewed fully or completely. - Assurances Certifications and Disclosures (See Appendix C): reviewed and accepted via EGMS.
-Scan and upload one copy SIGNED by the Agency Head or authorized official. - DC Health Standard Grant Terms and Conditions (Reviewed and Accepted via EGMS) - Mandatory Certification Documents (Scan and upload ONE PDF file containing all the following business documents required for submission): - i.
+Scan and upload one copy SIGNED by the Agency Head or authorized official. - DC Health Standard Grant Terms and Conditions (Reviewed and Accepted via EGMS) - Mandatory Certification Documents (Scan and upload ONE PDF file containing all of the following business documents required for submission):

+- i.
 A current business license, registration, or certificate to transact business in the District of Columbia. - ii.
 501(c)(3) certification (for non-profit organizations) - iii.
 City Wide Clean Hands Compliance Status Letter (formerly Certificate of Clean hands).
-Clean Hands Compliance Status letter must be dated no more than 3 months prior to the due date of application. - iv.
+Clean Hands Compliance Status letter must be dated no more than 60 months prior to the due date of application. - iv.
 Official list of Board of Directors for the current year and the position that each member holds on letterhead and signed by the authorized executive of the applicant organization, not the CEO. - v.
-Medicaid certifications.
+Medicaid certifications. - vi.
+Certificate of Insurance - vii.
+Copy of Cyber Liability Policy

-Note: Failure to submit ALL the above attachments, including mandatory certifications, will result in a rejection of the application from the review process.
+Note: Failure to submit ALL of the above attachments, including mandatory certifications, will result in a rejection of the application from the review process.
 The application will not qualify for review.